xueliang-zhong/PlanSelfPlay/README.md

 STRATEGY: use a 90%/10% split between refinement and one mutation.
 RETHINK: after the first design, pause and say exactly "Wait, let me rethink, how can I do this differently."
 AT TASK COMPLETION: write agent_<topic>_memory.md.
+RESULTS LEDGER: the runner maintains results.tsv as a tab-separated run ledger with timestamp, generation, member, status, commit, and note.
 UPDATE CURRENT MEMORY: merge still-relevant lessons into CURRENT_MEMORY.md.
 WRITE SKILLS: promote a lesson into skill_<topic>.md only when it is reusable, concrete, and likely to help many future runs.
 Do not create a skill for a one-off repo quirk, a weak hunch, or a trick that succeeded only once.
 SKILL HYGIENE: patch an existing skill when refining the same technique; create a new skill only for a genuinely different technique.
 Keep skills short, actionable, and low-duplication.